Francesco-Sovrano/DoXpy/README.md

 ```

 ## Experiments
-Part of the experiments discussed in [An Objective Metric for Explainable AI: How and Why to Estimate the Degree of Explainability](http://arxiv.org/abs/2109.05327) can be run executing the script [demo/run_dox_assessment.sh](demo/run_dox_assessment.sh).
+Part of the experiments discussed in [An Objective Metric for Explainable AI: How and Why to Estimate the Degree of Explainability](http://arxiv.org/abs/2109.05327) can be run executing the script [run_dox_assessment.sh](run_dox_assessment.sh).
-This script runs the automatic assessment of the Weighted Degree of Explainability (WeDoX) for both the 2 experiments on all the 3 different versions of the 2 considered AI-based systems.
+This script runs the automatic assessment of the Weighted Degree of Explainability (WeDoX) for the 2 experiments, on all the different versions of the 2 considered AI-based systems.
+The results of the automatic assessment can be found at [demo/logs](demo/logs).

 On the other hand, the code of the applications adopted for the user-study is available at this GitHub repository: [YAI4Hu](https://github.com/Francesco-Sovrano/YAI4Hu).